 - Antibiotic treatments placed into the pockets of your gums during a scaling and planing treatment

 - Oral antibiotics

-In some advanced cases, surgery may be needed to treat the condition.
-Hopefully, we can treat and reverse the disease before it progresses to this point.
+In some cases of advanced periodontitis, we may need to perform surgery to treat your gums.
+In most situations, however, we can manage and reverse the disease before it progresses to the point of needing surgery.